L0UARN/auth-api/README.md

 > Note: The next time you will need to start the service, you can omit the `--build` option, as you won't need to build the project a second time.

+You can use this file as a template for your own deployment.
+Remember to change the `AUTH_API_JWT_SECRET` environment variable, it contains the secret with which the tokens are signed!

 ## Endpoints

 ### Registration